13(.1) Reasons You Should Run the AJ Bell Great North Run

 N is for NEVER AGAIN (?)

 We hear it time and time again – NEVER AGAIN!
-You cross the finish line, after the longest 800m of your life and you’ll say ‘wow, I’m never doing that again!’
+You cross the finish line, after 13.1 miles of road race running and you’ll say ‘wow, I’m never doing that again!’

-However, after sitting with your finisher’s medal, with a beer in hand and some much-needed treats, surrounded by your friends, family and thousands of other finishers – we guarantee you’ll want to hit the world’s greatest half-marathon again.
+However, after sitting with your finisher’s medal, with a drink in hand and some much-needed treats, surrounded by your friends, family, and thousands of other finishers – we can almost guarantee you’ll want to hit the world’s greatest half-marathon again.

 Think you could take on the world’s greatest half marathon?
 We think so!

-Sign up to the AJ Bell Great North Run 2023 ballot today for a chance to take part in this amazing race on Sunday 10 September.
+Sign up to the AJ Bell Great North Run 2024 ballot here for a chance to take part in this amazing race on Sunday 8 September.